LethalCompanyCommunity/ModdingWiki/docs/contribute/writing-articles.md

   - This text will show if the image is not loaded.
 - The Image Link
   - The directory of the image as well as the file name ***and extension***.

+::: warning
+When adding the image link, you need to exclude `/public` from the link as VitePress will automatically look into that directory for images.
 :::

 ## Adding Your Article to the Sidebar {#adding-article-to-sidebar}